-Information on alcohol consumption and diabetes(diabetes mellitus) would be of great help for those who are diabetes-free, pre-diabetics and diabetics.
-Diabetics must be extra careful with alcohol consumption as the combination of their health condition with alcohol can be quite tricky.
+Information on alcohol consumption and diabetes(diabetes mellitus) would be of great help for everyone.
+It would be of benefit to those who are diabetes-free, pre-diabetics and diabetics.
+Diabetics must be extra careful with alcohol consumption.
+The combination of their health condition with alcohol can be quite tricky.

-If a diabetic does not take alcohol at all, it is best to keep off it permanently, after all none of the recommended diabetes menu contain alcohol consumption anyway.
-But if your diabetes is properly controlled and pleasure is found in alcohol consumption, then this article would be of tremendous help.
+If a diabetic does not take alcohol at all, it is best to keep off it.
+None of the recommended diabetes menus contain alcohol consumption anyway.
+But if your diabetes is control then this article would be of tremendous help.
 We will look into these points:

 - Negative and positive impacts of alcohol

 - Consumption limit and when to drink

 Excessive consumption of alcohol, or alcohol abuse, can impact pancreas.
 The pancreas is the hormone responsible for the secretion of insulin(1, 2) in the body.
 When this impact happens, it leads to the incidence of diabetes.
 The liver is also retarded from its basic work of transport of sugar to the bloodstream.